earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-troubleshooting-guide.md

 **Symptoms:**
 - Framework has newer version available but not detected
-- `vibe-dev-kit check` shows up to date when update exists
+- `ai-dev-kit check` shows up to date when update exists
 - Manual check shows different version

 **Causes:**